TheDecoratorProject/Decorator/README.md

 //At the moment, static isn't handled properly
 ```

-## Deserializing multiple messages in one message to a method
+## Deserialization into an enumerable and passing to a method

-If you want to be able to recieve multiple of the same message, throw a `Repeatable` attribute to recieve multiple of the message.
+For receiving multiple instances of the same message, add the `Repeatable` attribute.

 ```cs
 [Message("chat"), Repeatable]